-This high protein taco soup is a cool weather favorite, and it’s perfect for prepping in bulk with minimal time and effort.
+This high protein taco soup is a cool weather favorite and one of the most popular recipes on my blog.
+It’s perfect for meal prep and super easy to make in bulk with minimal time and effort.
 Every serving has 18 grams of protein, only 210 calories, and tons of a super filling veggies.

 Like any dump soup, you can add just about anything you want with minimal impact on flavor.
 If you don’t love veggies or have a picky eater in the house, this could be a great way to mask cauliflower, broccoli, zucchini, onions and peppers, or other vegetables you can finely chop.

 How to Make High Protein Taco Soup

 Whip out your largest stock pot and let’s get cooking.
 I’ll walk you through the recipe and add a few bonus prep tips and ingredient substitution notes along the way.